 Rinse the Duster

-Drain away the dirty water and refill the sink with cold water.
+Drain away the dirty water and refill the sink or bucket with cold water.
 Rinse the wool duster head until no more suds appear.
 Gently squeeze out the water.

 Renourish the Wool

-Pour one tablespoon of glycerin into the palm of your hand and work it into the fibers of the wool.
+Pour one teaspoon of glycerin into the palm of your hand and work it into the fibers of the wool.
 The glycerin helps restore the natural lanolin oils that have been washed away.

 Dry the Wool Duster